Buy-Sell Agreements: Using Life Insurance to Fund Your Exit Strategy

-There will come a time when you and your business partners will exit your business, whether voluntarily or involuntarily.
+There will come a time when you will exit your business, whether voluntarily or involuntarily.
 This scenario could then cause the need for a quick transfer of business assets to make all parties whole.
 You should consider and plan for the big three: retirement, disability, or death, in addition to divorce and mental incapacity.

 If one owner wants to retire, they could continue receiving income as an owner, but limit their hours working in the business.
 Or they may want to sell their part of the company and walk away completely.
 If they’re transferring the business assets, they’ll want fair sale price for their years of contribution.

 What if a disability prevents an owner from continuing in their role, handicapping the business as well?
-The disabled owner will need income and may opt to sell their business ownership interest in exchange.
+The disabled owner will need income and may opt to sell their interest in exchange.

 Spouses whose livelihood depends on each other insure themselves with life insurance so that if one dies, the other is taken care of financially.
 The same is true of business partners.
 You share the cooperative teamwork of others to propel your business, and consequently, your income.
 Because of this, your financial outcomes are dependent on that partner staying alive and continuing to provide their intellectual capital to propel your business forward.
 If they died, your livelihood would suffer.
 Chances are, your business partner’s spouse isn’t going to want to step into their shoes, and maybe you don’t want to be in business with their spouse.

 Additionally, what if you lost your mental capacity and were unable to continue providing the vision and leadership to the business?
 Or, what if your business partner went through a divorce?
 Their former spouse could lay claim to half of the value of their ownership interest.